-This feature is used to locate Tide Stations nearest the position of your vessel.
-Once a Tide Station is selected the Tide Graph can be used to determine Tide height and draught of the Tide based on a user specified time.
+A Tide Station is represented with a 👽 on the Chart page.
+This feature is used to locate the 20 nearest Tide Stations to the position of your vessel.
+Once a Tide Station is selected the Tide Graph can be used to determine Tide height and draught of the Tide based on a user-specified time.